lockss/lockss-rtd-portal/docs/migration/introduction.rst

       .. image:: laaws-migration-overview-middle3.png
          :align: center

-4. At the end of the principal migration phase, the LOCKSS 2.x instance is handling all AUs, and the LOCKSS 1.x instance is no longer handling any AUs (legend [#fn-legend]_):
+4. At the end of the |PRINCIPAL|, the LOCKSS 2.x instance is handling all AUs, and the LOCKSS 1.x instance is no longer handling any AUs (legend [#fn-legend]_):

    .. image:: laaws-migration-overview-after.png
       :align: center